groupdocs/groupdocs-blog-workflows/tools/blog-post-translator/README.md

 - **Front-matter fields**: `title`, `seoTitle`, `description`, `summary`
 - **Cover fields**: `alt`, `caption` (if present)
 - **Content body**: Main markdown content

+### Retry Logic

+The translator includes automatic retry logic to handle transient failures:

+- **Default retries**: 3 attempts per translation
+- **Verification**: After each translation, the script verifies:
+  - File was created successfully
+  - File has minimum content length (100 characters)
+  - File has valid front-matter structure
+  - File has actual content body (at least 50 characters)
+  - **Key parts are translated**:
+    - Front matter fields (`title`, `description`, `summary`) are different from English
+    - Headers in content body are translated (at least one header differs from English)
+- **Automatic cleanup**: Failed translation files are removed before retrying
+- **Delays**: Brief delays (1-2 seconds) between retries to avoid rate limiting
+- **Configurable**: Use `--retries N` to change the number of retry attempts

+This helps handle cases where translations fail for specific languages (e.g., Ukrainian, Polish) due to API issues or temporary failures.
+The enhanced verification ensures that translations are not just saved but actually contain translated content in key sections.
 - **URL**: Automatically prefixed with language code (e.g., `/ar/...`)

 ### Preserved Elements